DynamicDev3000/growthplans/README.md

 <h1>Growth Plans<h1>
  <h4>Origin story:  </h4>
- Plant mom gone Thanos
+ Plant mom gone Thanos killing all her plants.
 What if we could gamefy this?
 Could we combine virtual plant parenting and adulting?
 So it was born!

 ![Screen Shot 2022-02-18 at 9 56 51 AM](https://user-images.githubusercontent.com/88695862/154706724-fff5ffb8-d97d-4c1f-b27d-40a4de77e063.png)